Advice and Mentoring

 Davis Center staff can offer a wealth of advice as well as individual mentoring to students who are exploring options for international experience in the region.
 We have an extensive network of contacts in Russia and the region who can help you in the planning process.

-The Davis Center coordinates two types of internship at the Research and Training Center of the Central Bank of Armenia (CBA) in Dilijan, Armenia: research internships and data science internships.
-In Tbilisi, Georgia, internships can be arranged in a variety of non-governmental organizations as well as in the private sector.
+The Davis Center coordinates research internships and data science internships at the Research and Training Center of the Central Bank of Armenia (CBA) in Dilijan, Armenia.
+In Tbilisi, Georgia, the Davis Center can facilitate internships at a variety of non-governmental organizations as well as in the private sector.

 Apply for all internships using the Centralized Application for Research and Travel (CARAT).

 Prospective interns are urged to apply for all eligible sources of funding, for example, the OCS Independent Internships and Volunteer Opportunities, the Goldman Internship Travel Grant, or other funding sources.